The Greenagel Equations

 Draw four boxes.

-Ask where time goes.
+Mark where your time goes.

-Look for zeros and clustering.
+Look for zeros, low numbers and clustering.

 Read the full article: The Hobby Matrix